saifxhatem/news_app/README.md

 - Run laravel's migrations (which we need to do anyway) using `$ php artisan migrate` to create the tables required by our project
 - If the above executes successfuly, run `$ php artisan serve` to start the server on a PHP webserver
 - Run `$ npm run watch` to compile our Vues and watch for changes
 - Now the only thing left to do is test the mailer.
 We can do this by navigating to `/register` on the website, and make an account.
-If you receive an email that means the emailer was defined correctly and you are now ready to run the project
+If you receive an email that means the emailer was defined correctly and you are now ready to deploy project on a webserver.